 Sometimes in these dog attack cases, you may be awarded punitive damages.
 These are damages used to punish the defendant for highly negligent or malicious behavior.
 If you, as the victim, can prove malice, then you may be able to recover punitive damages.
 Malice means that the defendant intended to cause your injury.
 For example, you may be awarded punitive damages if the owner instructed their dog to attack you.
 You may also be awarded damages if the dog has had a history of attacking people and the owner knew about it and did nothing to alleviate it.

 Getting attacked by a dog is an incredibly scary experience.
 Now you’ve been injured because of the owner’s dog.
 Now you have to suffer and pay medical expenses because of their dog.
 They need to be held liable and accountable for the attack.
 You need an expert Los Angeles dog attack attorney on your side.
-The legal team at Compass Law Group, PC will provide you with aggressive representation and personal attention to your needs.
-You can call our office today at 800-602-4010 or 310-289-7126 for a free initial consultation.
-Or you can simply fill out our contact form.
+The legal team at Compass Law Group, LLP will provide you with aggressive representation and personal attention to your needs.